Beluguy/Personal-website/content/Projects/Qi/index.md

 ## What is the Qi protocol?
-Qi (pronounced “chee”) is created by the [Wireless Power Consortium (WPC)](https://www.wirelesspowerconsortium.com).
-It is the most popular of the wireless charging standards among mobile devices.
+Qi (pronounced “chee”) is created by the [Wireless Power Consortium (WPC)](https://www.wirelesspowerconsortium.com), which is a group of companies that promote and develop standards for wireless power transmission.
+It is comprised of over 300 member companies from across the world such as Apple, Sony, Samsung, and Microsoft.

+Qi is argueably the most widely adopted standards within the consumer electronics market, especially for charging smartphones and wearables.
+The Qi standard ensures interoperability and security between Qi-enabled devices, allowing them to charge using any wireless chargers that are Qi compatible or certified (for Qi v2).

 The Qi protool has a foreign object detection (FOD) that